LucasMS115/Solar_System/README.md

 Non-realistic Solar System model made in Unity 2020.2.1f1.

 Running here: https://lucasms115.github.io/Solar_System_Build/
-(Click on the planets to change the camera view)
+(Click on the planets to change the camera view, works on the full size or on the minimap).